Always a Catch!: Manga

 A manga adaptation illustrated by Kaki Nagato began serialization on Square Enix's Manga Up! manga service on April 24, 2022.
-The manga's chapters have been compiled into nine tankōbon volumes as of November 2025.
+The manga's chapters have been compiled into eleven tankōbon volumes as of July 2026.

 The series is published in English on Square Enix's Manga Up!
 Global website and app.
 In February 2025, Square Enix Manga & Books announced that they had licensed the series for English publication, with the first volume being released in November 2024.